spotify/confidence-sdk-js/api/sdk.api.md

 import { Configuration as FlagResolution } from '@spotify-confidence/client-http';

 // Warning: (ae-forgotten-export) The symbol "Trackable" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "Confidence" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class Confidence implements EventSender, Trackable {